Saint Gianna School of Health Sciences

 Ethically Based.
 Professionally Focused.
 Nationally Recognized.

-A Saint Gianna School of Health Sciences education prepares you for a career as a highly competent, caring, and ethical health care professional.
+An education from the Saint Gianna School of Health Sciences school prepares you for a career as a highly competent, caring, and ethical health care professional.
 Inspired by and under the patronage of Saint Gianna Beretta Molla – a physician, wife, and mother – we provide an education of excellence for servant leaders who uphold the dignity of human life and will transform health care for everyone at each stage of life.

 You’ll gain practical experience in clinical settings throughout the region and beyond — and make a positive impact on people’s lives — through internships and practicums; service trips and pro bono clinics; and collaborative projects across the university.
 In addition to your professional training with experienced faculty and cutting-edge technology, you’ll be immersed in the Benedictine values that will lay the foundation for virtuous leadership in your career.